orcasound/orcagsoc/api/README.md

 **labeled_file** table:
 Label for an audio file made by a human annotator.
 All the labeled files then conform the labeled dataset used by the ML model.
-**model_accuracy** table:
+**model** table:
-Stores the accuracy of the model after every training round and the number of files used for training.
+Stores data about a model after every training round, as well as the number of files that were used to train it.
 **confusion_matrix** table:
 Stores the confusion matrix generated after a retraining using the validation dataset.
 **accuracy** table: